Rai321han/booking_api/README.md

 * Flights linked to locations
 * Attractions linked to locations
 * Search flights & attractions by location name
+* Search flights & attractions by their id.
 ---

 ## API Example